KasperskyLab/Kaspresso/docs/Wiki/Kaspresso_Allure.en.md

 # Kaspresso-allure support

-## _What's new_
+## What's new
-In the new **1.3.0** Kaspresso release the [**allure-framework**](https://github.com/allure-framework/allure-kotlin) support was added.
+In the **1.3.0** Kaspresso release the [**allure-framework**](https://github.com/allure-framework/allure-kotlin) support was added.
 Now it is very easy to generate pretty test reports using both Kaspresso and Allure frameworks.

 In this release, the file-managing classes family that is responsible for providing files for screenshots and logs has been refactored for better usage and extensibility.
 This change has affected the old classes that are deprecated now (see package com.kaspersky.kaspresso.files).
 Usage example: [**CustomizedSimpleTest**](../samples/kaspresso-sample/src/androidTest/kotlin/com/kaspersky/kaspressample/simple_tests/CustomizedSimpleTest.kt).

 Also, the following interceptors were added:

-1. [**VideoRecordingInterceptor**](../kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/video/VideoRecordingInterceptor.kt).
-Tests video recording interceptor (please not that it was fully tested on emulators with android api 29 and older).
+1. [**VideoRecordingInterceptor**](https://github.com/KasperskyLab/Kaspresso/tree/master/kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/video/VideoRecordingInterceptor.kt).
+Tests video recording interceptor (please note that it was fully tested on emulators with android api 29 and older).
-2. [**DumpViewsInterceptor**](../kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/views/DumpViewsInterceptor.kt).
+2. [**DumpViewsInterceptor**](https://github.com/KasperskyLab/Kaspresso/tree/master/kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/views/DumpViewsInterceptor.kt).
 Interceptor that dumps XML-representation of view hierarchy in case of a test failure.

-In the package [**com.kaspersky.components.alluresupport.interceptors**](../allure-support/src/main/kotlin/com/kaspersky/components/alluresupport/interceptors), there are special Kaspresso interceptors helping to link and process files for Allure-report.
+In the package [**com.kaspersky.components.alluresupport.interceptors**](https://github.com/KasperskyLab/Kaspresso/tree/master/allure-support/src/main/kotlin/com/kaspersky/components/alluresupport/interceptors), there are special Kaspresso interceptors helping to link and process files for Allure-report.

-## _How to use_
+## How to use
 First of all, add the following Gradle dependency and Allure runner to your project's gradle file to include **allure-support** Kaspresso module:
 ```groovy
 android {